terzakig/Eigen34/README.md

-# Eigen34: Fast, Analytical Eigen-Decomposition of 3x3 and 4x4 Matrices
+# Eigen34: Fast analytical Eigen-Decomposition of 3x3 and 4x4 Matrices
 ## Description
 This repository contains code for analytical eigen-decomposition of 3x3 and 4x4 Matrices.
+Note that __this is a solver only for real eigenvalues___.
 Such matrices often turn-up in a variety of applications in computer graphics, vision and robotics.
 In these cases, analytical decomposition out-performs the standard numerical off-the-shelf algorithms and can prove very efficient in reducing overhead.
 Furthermore, they can be easily incorporate in a project since they are just two header files ( _EigenDecompose.h_ and _PolySolvers.h_ ).

 ## SVD
 Although ___Singular Value Decomposition___ is not included as a function, but it can be easily obtained by simply eigen-decomposing the __Gram__ matrix (i.e., the product of the original matrix and its transposed).